uw-dims/trident-user-manual/docs/source/trustgroupadmin.rst

 Resetting Passwords
 -------------------

+Resetting a user's password can be done *directly* by explicitly setting it immediately, or *indirectly* by triggering an email exchange that the user can manage independantly of the system administrator.

-You can trigger a password recovery operation using the ``tcli`` command line interface, or the graphical user interface.
+You can reset the password or trigger a password recovery operation using the ``tcli`` command line interface, or the graphical user interface.
 The use of ``tcli`` is shown here.

 #.
 Log into ``trident``